microcks/microcks.io/content/blog/google-pubsub-emulator-usage-dojo.md

 ## Summary

 This small but mighty change opens up a smoother local development workflow for anyone building event-driven systems with Google Cloud.
 For us at Dojo, it means faster iterations and happier developers.
-By supporting the native Pub/Sub emulator, Microcks continues to be the most versatile tool for mocking and testing, no matter where your infrastructure lives, in the cloud or on your machine.
+By supporting the native Pub/Sub emulator, **Microcks continues to be the most versatile tool for mocking and testing, no matter where your infrastructure lives, in the cloud or on your machine**.

 I hope this helps you streamline your testing loops!
 If you have any questions or feedback, feel free to reach out on GitHub.